 We would like to thank you for applying for the job but we have unfortunately decided to give the position to another applicant.

 We wish you the best of luck in your future career options.

 My heart sunk.
 I had an inkling I wouldn’t get the job but it still stung a bit.
 I picked up Lionel, giving him a cuddle and he licked my face a couple of times.
 After a nice long snuggle with him, I decided I wouldn’t sit here and do nothing, I needed to do something otherwise I’d go insane.

-Hauling myself up from the couch (it was starting to get a lot harder now – I didn’t like it), I grabbed my bag and flooed to the Ginny and Harry’s.
+Hauling myself up from the couch (it was starting to get a lot harder now – I didn’t like it one bit), I grabbed my bag and Flooed to the Ginny and Harry’s.

 When I flew out of the fireplace, there seemed to be no one at home.
 I said tentatively, “Hello?”

 Ginny popped her head in from the kitchen and said brightly, “Hello, Reese!
 Wasn’t expecting you today!”

 I smiled.
 “Yeah, sorry for the random pop in, James just left, and everyone else is at work.
 Are you busy?”